- The average conversion rate for eCommerce businesses ranges between 2-3%

 Understand what the consumer wants or needs and supply that in the simplest and easiest way.
 There is no reason customers should feel overwhelmed and find it more difficult to purchase online than in a walk-in store.

 You want your customers to have a good experience when using your website to purchase an item.
 Don’t make it difficult to buy on your site because customers may get annoyed and leave.
 Test the purchasing and checkout process yourself, understand its functions and make it a habit to check the process recently.
 You may also want to ask friends and family members to test the process, in order to get a fresh and honest opinion from an outsider.

-Clarity and simplicity wins the game when it comes to the user experience.
-Of course buying online is more convenient as people have more hectic schedules, and appreciate the wealth of choices online.
-All you have to do to tap into this growing market is make the process easier for customers, particularly first time customers.
+Clarity and simplicity win the game when it comes to the user experience.
+Of course, buying online is more convenient as people have more hectic schedules, and appreciate the wealth of choices online.
+All you have to do to tap into this growing market is make the process easier for customers, particularly first-time customers.
 UserTesting.com is a good tool to use, telling you how long it takes your customer to complete each stage of your buying process.
-This is a great way to start analysing how quick and seemless your purchasing process really is.
+This is a great way to start analyzing how quick and seamless your purchasing process really is.